School Board Policy 613 -

 II.
 General Statement of Policy

-A. “Course credit” is equivalent to a student’s successful completion of an academic year of study or a student’s mastery of the applicable subject matter, as determined by the school district.
+B. "Credit" means a student's successful completion of an academic year of study or a student's mastery of the applicable subject matter, as determined by the school district.

-B. “English Language Learners” or “ELL” students means individuals whose first language is not English and whose test performance may be negatively impacted by lack of English language proficiency.
+C. “English Language Learners” or “ELL” students means individuals whose first language is not English and whose test performance may be negatively impacted by lack of English language proficiency.

 C. “GRAD” means the graduation-required assessment for diploma that measures the reading, writing, and mathematics proficiency of high school students.

 D. “Individualized Education Program,” or “IEP,” means a written statement developed for a student eligible by law for special education and services.

 E. “Section 504 Accommodation” means the defined appropriate accommodations or modifications that must be made in the school environment to address the needs of an individual student with disabilities.

 Superintendent or designee shall be named the school district test administrator.
 Said person shall be in charge of all test procedures and shall bring recommendations to the School Board annually for approval.

 For students enrolled in grade 8, students' state graduation requirements, based on a longitudinal, systematic approach to student education and career planning, assessment, instructional support, and evaluation, include the following: